Comparison of the imperial and US customary measurement systems: Volume

 By the end of the 18th century, various systems of volume measurement were in use throughout the British Empire.
-Wine was measured with units based on the wine gallon of 231 cubic inches (3.785 L), while beer was measured with units based on an ale gallon of 282 cubic inches (4.621 L) and grain was measured with the Winchester measure, with a gallon of approximately 268.8 cubic inches (one eighth of a Winchester bushel or 4.405 L).
+Wine was measured with "wine cask" units based on the wine gallon of 231 cubic inches (3.785 L), while beer was measured with "brewery cask" units based on an ale gallon of 282 cubic inches (4.621 L) and grain was measured with the Winchester measure, with a dry gallon of approximately 268.8 cubic inches (one eighth of a Winchester bushel or 4.405 L).
 In 1824, these units were replaced with a single system based on the imperial gallon.
 (Note: Wine gallons, however, continued to be used for tax purposes in the UK until the late 1990s.)
 Originally defined as the volume of 10 lb of distilled water (under certain conditions), (Note: The water was to be weighed in air with brass weights with the barometer standing at 30 inHg at a temperature of 62 °F. In 1963 these conditions were redefined such that the water was to have a density of 0.998859 g/mL and to be weighed in air of density 0.001217 g/mL against weights of density 8.136 g/mL.) then redefined by the Weights and Measures Act 1985 to be exactly 4.54609 L (≈277.42 cu in), the imperial gallon is 1.62% smaller than the pre-1824 ale gallon.

-The Winchester measure was made obsolete in the British Empire but remained in use in the US until the 1990s.
+The Winchester measure was made obsolete in the British Empire, but remained in use in the US until the 1990s.
 (Note: Originally defined as the volume of a cylinder 18+1/2 in in diameter and 8 in deep, the Winchester bushel was redefined in the US as 2150.42 cubic inches.)
 In the British Empire, the Winchester bushel was replaced with an imperial bushel of eight imperial gallons, with the subdivisions of the bushel being maintained.

 As with US dry measures, the imperial system divides the bushel into 4 pecks, 32 quarts or 64 pints: the imperial quart and imperial pint are 3.21% larger than their US dry counterparts, whereas the imperial peck and imperial bushel were deleted from the relevant UK statute in 1968.